paibamboo/book-summaries/1-page-marketing.md

 deeper level with your prospect, and your ad will stand out from 99% of other ads that are just shouting and talking about themselves.

-### How to stand out from the crowd even when you’re selling a commodity
+### How to stand out from the crowd even when you're selling a commodity
 By developing unique selling proposition.
 Something that positions you differently, so that prospects are forced to make an apples-to-oranges comparison when comparing you with your competitor.

-If they can do an apples-to-apples comparison of you and your competitors, then it comes down to price, and you’re toast.
+If they can do an apples-to-apples comparison of you and your competitors, then it comes down to price, and you're toast.
-There’s always someone willing to sell cheaper than you.
+There's always someone willing to sell cheaper than you.

 So the two questions you must ask yourself and answer are:
 - Why should they buy?
 - Why should they buy from me?

 What is the unique advantage you are offering?
 Now, the uniqueness does not have to be in the product itself.
-In fact, it’s fair to say that there are very few truly unique products.
+In fact, it's fair to say that there are very few truly unique products.
 The uniqueness may be in the way it is packaged, delivered, supported or even sold.

 ### Why you should never compete solely on price
 A USP that promises the lowest prices on some things, some of the time is not quite so compelling.
-The fact is, if you’re a small or medium business, you’re unlikely to beat the big discounters at the lowest price game.
+The fact is, if you're a small or medium business, you're unlikely to beat the big discounters at the lowest price game.

 ### How to craft a compelling offer for your target market
 #### Questions to ask yourself
 - Of all the products and services you offer, which do you have the most confidence in delivering?
 - Of all the products and services you offer, which do you enjoy delivering the most?
 - What is my target market really buying?
-For example, people don’t really buy insurance; they buy peace of mind.
+For example, people don't really buy insurance; they buy peace of mind.
-- What’s the biggest benefit to lead with?
+- What's the biggest benefit to lead with?
 - What are the best emotionally charged words and phrases that will capture and hold the attention of this market?
 - What objections do my prospects have and how will I solve them?
 - What outrageous offer (including a guarantee) can I make?